Skip to main content

 Opportunities: Help build components of this experiment and contribute to the data processing and analysis.

-3. High throughput virtual lab experiments for team performance
+3. High throughput virtual lab experiments for group dynamics

 Objectives: Traditional social scientific experiments measure a small set of conditions at one time.
 Each experiment, however, makes many (often unique) assumptions about things it is not studying.
 As a consequence two experiments measuring the same conditions (but with different assumptions) might see different results.
 This is particularly problematic when studying team performance because team experiments are subject to more variance than individual experiments.
 We are studying team performance while manipulating many variables at once (including those others usually make assumptions about).
 By systematically running repeated experiments with minor variations in these variables, the underlying relationship of individual factors contributing to team performance can be better understood.